MCP-Mirror/jakenuts_mcp-cli-exec/README.md

 - Built with TypeScript and the MCP SDK
 - Uses execa for reliable command execution
 - Default command timeout: 5 minutes
-- Supports Windows and Unix-like systems
+- Supports Windows and Unix-like systems (use appropriate commands for your OS, e.g., 'dir' vs 'ls')
 - Maintains working directory context
 - Handles command chaining and sequential execution